jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 makes a fantastic solar compass.
 {:.tangent .indent}

-You probably already know some basic solar navigation:
+You probably already know some basic solar navigation, but these are only rough approximations of the truth.
 - The sun rises in the east and sets in the west.
 - The sun is directly south at noon.

-But these are only rough approximations of the truth.
-And they can be plenty misleading, so let's just call them LIES.
-Here I present _actual_ truths about the position of the sun and a sometimes better way to find directions.
-No equipment necessary except an analog watch.
+These approximations can be plenty misleading, so let's just call them LIES.
+Here I present _actual_ truths about the position of the sun and a far better way to use it to find directions.
+No equipment necessary except an analog watch and a pocket knife.

 ### Lie #1: The sun rises in the east and sets in the west.